Rabios/bouncing-dvd-logo-raylib/README.md

 # bouncing-dvd-logo-raylib

+A DVD Screensaver challenge from Amir Rajan.
 Port of "Bouncing DVD Logo" from DragonRuby GTK, Based on [this](https://gist.github.com/amirrajan/83c368bfc4f153abdfba995458d8943a) gist, Using [raylib](https://github.com/raysan5/raylib) with C99!

 <img src="bouncing_dvd_logo.png"><br><br>

+### Q&A

+#### How many proud lines of code did you have to write?

+I've written over 120 lines of code, And i'm very proud of this!

+#### How many different game engine concepts (eg: physics bodies, matrices, events, transforms, camera) did you have to be knowledgeable of before you could build your implementation?

+The only concept needed was collision detection, The logic was simple and easy btw! :)

+#### Did you have to use classes, inheritance, structs or any other overly complex data structures?
+Why does the engine you are using require these complexities for such a trivial game?

+Nothing was complex, But for better management i used `Rectangle` struct, It's very simple and easy...

+Colors was done and changed from array, So yes nothing was hard to do...

+#### How many times did you have to start and stop execution?
+What was the feedback loop like when you were developing?

+I tested stuff each execution, I

+#### Were you required to use a dedicated IDE?
+How long did it take you to get familiar with the IDE when you first started off?

+No, Notepad++ and then `make` :)

+#### Is the source code for the game easily sharable?
+If you have to share more than just one file and some sprites, what else did you have to provide?
+What do these ancillary files represent?

+Yes, I also did it without sprites so everything will be in just one executable...

+#### How difficult was it to set up a 720p canvas?

+raylib is designed to be very freaking simple, So i just use `InitWindow(width, height, title)` to initialize window with dimensions with no need for a canvas...

+#### How difficult was it to export to "all the platforms"?

+Working for desktop platforms is very easy through, But compilation for non-desktop like Web and Android would be somehow difficult. (cause Makefiles maybe not updated?)

+#### What was the output binary size?

+It gave me one executable with size of 0.5 MB as i used C99 to write this using raylib, Due to being small i can pack anything in freaking small size...

+#### Be sensitive to what pains the engine of your choice puts you through to build the simplest of 2D game and ask yourself if it's acceptable.
+What could the engine have done better?

+I didn't have pains while doing stuff with raylib (Due to being very simple...)

 ### Build and Run